🌐 هل تريد النسخة العربية؟ اضغط هنا للتبديل

 Dr. Diaa Al-Awadi

 A distinguished Egyptian physician, professor at the Faculty of Medicine at Ain Shams University, and a consultant in therapeutic nutrition and pain management.
-He was known for his unconventional approach that challenged traditional dietary norms, and he founded the "Tayyebat" system, which gained widespread recognition across the Arab world.
-He passed away in April 2026 at the age of 47.
+He was known for his unconventional approach that challenged traditional dietary norms, and he founded the Tayyebat Diet, which gained widespread recognition across the Arab world.
+He passed away in mysterious circumstances in April 2026 at the age of 47.

 🎓